-- St. John's CEP School's education broadband connectivity is provided through EIS/Cantium Solutions and St. John's CEP School uses Smooth Wall for filtering and monitoring. - o Cantium Solutions is a member of Internet Watch Foundation (IWF). - Smooth Wall has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - Smooth Wall is blocking access to illegal content including child sexual abuse material (CSAM). - Smooth Wall blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
+- Bethersden Primary School's education broadband connectivity is provided through Broadband 4 and Bethersden Primary School uses Netsweeper for filtering and monitoring/ - Netsweeper is a member of Internet Watch Foundation (IWF). - Netsweeper has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - Netsweeper is blocking access to illegal content including child sexual abuse material (CSAM). - Netsweeper blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
 This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material. - We filter internet use on all school owned, or provided, internet enabled devices and networks.
+This is achieved by: - Netsweeper filters internet use for any device which is connected to the school WiFi - Netsweeper identifies device names or IDs, IP addresses, and where possible, individual users, the time and date of attempted access and the search term or content being blocked.
+Notice of attempted access is emailed directly to the Headteacher (the DSL) and the Deputy Headteacher (Deputy DSL), who subsequently investigate any searches or content which have been blocked.
+This is recorded.
-This is achieved by: - o Dividing the filtering into two different levels pupils and staff. - Pupils are given access to appropriate pages they may need to access to support learning. - Staff are given access at a higher level to allow acces to websites they may need to access to help with teaching lessons. - o All filters are monitored and can be adapted for all levels of filtering. - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with EIS and Smooth Wall and our IT service providers to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - Turn off monitor/screen, report the concern immediately to a member of staff and report the URL of the site to technical staff/services. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection and acceptable use policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent

-Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal.

-• If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.
+- Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with Broadband 4, Netsweeper and our IT service providers to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - Turn off monitor/screen and report the concern immediately to a DSL.
+The DSL will report the URL of the site to technical staff/services. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the leadership team.